ppwa-io/sustainability-skills-library/regenag-supplier-assess/regen-supplier-assess-skill.md

 description: >
   Evaluates and scores ingredient suppliers on their regenerative agriculture readiness using a tiered question framework that distinguishes standard asks, stretch asks, and forward-looking asks.
-  Use when a client is evaluating or onboarding ingredient suppliers and needs to assess regenerative practice maturity for sourcing strategy, supplier engagement, or sustainability reporting.
+  Use one is evaluating or onboarding ingredient suppliers and needs to assess regenerative practice maturity for sourcing strategy, supplier engagement, or sustainability reporting.
 Trigger phrases include: "assess this supplier on regenerative practices", "score our suppliers on regen ag readiness", "build a supplier scorecard for regenerative sourcing", "compare suppliers on sustainability", "evaluate supplier ESG data quality".
-category: Reporting & Disclosure
+category: Procurement & Supply Chain
 framework_alignment: GHG Protocol | GRI | General
 audience_level: Intermediate
 claude_interface: Claude.ai